cragrim/StardewValleyOmniFARMfork/Release/readme.md

  - Fixed some areas where objects were not placeable
  - Changed topright cliff and added bush
  - Added another small bridge connecting the lower eastern area
+ - Derped and made western bridge inpassable (fixed)
+ - Removed a tree north of house for some extra space

 ###Changelog version 2016-12-29
  - Fixed some layer issues